 National Weather Service Green Bay WI

-forecast to range from the teens in the north to the upper 20s to
+temperatures ranged from the mid teens north to the lower to mid